 NOTE: CFP is a common term used when a conference, summit or some other type of event is making a call for potential speakers to submit talks.
 CFP commonly stands for “Call for Papers” or “Call for Presentations”.

-We wanted to share with you lessons learned from this year’s review to help you better understand why certain talks get selected and how you can improve your chances of getting your talk accepted at future events.
+We wanted to share with you the lessons learned from the past Summit CFP submissions.
+Specifically, help you better understand why certain talks get selected and how you can improve your chances of getting your talk accepted at future events.
 Speaking at conferences is a great way to build your network and develop your experience but also a tremendous opportunity to give back to the community.

 - CFP GUIDELINES: First and foremost, read and abide by the CFP guidelines.
 Most conferences or summits provide detailed guidelines on submissions, including what type of topics they are looking for and common challenges the community is attempting to solve.
 Out of the 90 submission we received, approximately 15 were not selected because the submissions failed to follow basic guidelines.